Realism in the Balance: The new movements in context

-That is to say, the focus on individual isolation in these artistic movements is correlated directly with the wholesale integration of the capitalist system.
+That is to say, the focus on individual isolation in these artistic movements correlated directly with the wholesale integration of the capitalist system.
 This forms one of Lukács' primary arguments against the revolutionary potential of modernism, namely, that these movements portray individual life as disconnected at a time in which capitalism ensures that people's lives are actually more intertwined than ever.

 Social totality

-Lukács believed strongly that literature could yield effects on society at large.
-Indeed, "Realism in the Balance" begins with a quote from Georgi Dimitrov on the importance of Don Quixote to the middle class in their battle against feudalism.
+Lukács believed strongly that literature could affect society.
+Indeed, "Realism in the Balance" begins by quoting Georgi Dimitrov on the importance of Don Quixote to the middle class in their battle against feudalism.
 And it was traditional realism that Lukács believed could lead to Marxist revolution.

 Lukács takes the Marxist stance that those in the working class are a restless force, full of potential but lacking direction.
 It is the duty of the author, then, to make evident to the working class the true nature of social relations.
 To Lukács, then, the struggle over the nature of "realism" was not an obscure theoretical squabble but a debate of importance that had phenomenal potential to change society.
 As he writes: